IRS Form 8606 Instructions

 Line 5

-Subtract Line 4 from Line 3.
+Subtract Line 4 from Line 3, then enter the total here.

-Line 6: Total value of ALL traditional, SIMPLE, and SEP IRAs plus outstanding rollovers
+Line 6: Total Value Of ALL Traditional, SIMPLE, And SEP IRAs Plus Outstanding Rollovers

-Outstanding rollovers.
 Usually, outstanding rollovers are subject to a 60-day rollover rule.
 For purposes of reporting on Form 8606, an outstanding rollover is a rollover made after November 1 of the given tax year, but within the 60-day rollover rule.

 If a rollover falls outside the 60-day rule, the taxpayer can certify (in writing) why they missed the deadline to the IRA custodian or financial institution.
 This will allow the institution to properly report the transaction to the Internal Revenue Service.
 IRS Revenue Procedure 2020-46 gives more guidance on written certifications.

-Line 7: Distributions from traditional, SIMPLE, and SEP IRAs
+Line 7: Distributions From Traditional, SIMPLE, And SEP IRAs

 This includes distributions in the given tax year only.
-For tax year 2023, this would include only distributions made in 2023.
+For tax year 2024, this would include only distributions made in 2024.

-However, you should not include the following:
+However, you should not include the following items in the Line 7 amount:

 • Roth conversions